oxylabs/oxylabs-readme/README.md

-# Welcome to Oxylabs on GitHub!
+# Welcome to Oxylabs on GitHub

-We're pioneers in premium proxy services and advanced web scraping solutions, trusted by developers and businesses worldwide.
-Our GitHub organization hosts a diverse range of tools, SDKs, and tutorials, all crafted to to address your challenges and support your technical goals.
+We provide premium proxy services and web scraping solutions, trusted by developers worldwide.
+Our GitHub organisation offers tools, SDKs, and tutorials.
 Explore our repositories' collections:

 ## 🔧 Open-Source projects